 And yet doctor review sites are likely to show up at the top of the search engine results, and they do have effects: 37% of respondents to a recent survey said that they had decided not to visit a doctor because of a bad review.

 - If a review is truly unfair or appears to be fake, ask to have it removed.
 We recently did this for a client and the reviews were removed.
 Note that you can’t do this for an ordinary negative review.

 - Ask patients for positive reviews.
 Simply, when a patient says how pleased he is, say, “Thank you.
 Would you post that at HealthGrades.com?”
 Of course, never fake a review or pay for one, but there’s nothing wrong with asking for a review.

 - The most important solution is to have a good website of your own.
 When patients search for a doctor’s name and find her website, they will generally click through.
 A strong website takes up some space.
-Take control of your Google + page and you’ll have good information in a call-out box.
+Take control of your Google business page and you’ll probably show up in the map three-pack.
 Add social media and you can own the page.

 Only 19% of patients in a survey conducted this year said that online reviews were important to them in choosing a doctor.
 Healthcare review sites have such importance because nearly half of all doctors (43%, according to a recent study) have no website.
 Patients rely on healthcare grading sites simply because they so often have no other source of information.

 It’s time for healthcare professionals to take control of their online presence.